KQM-git/HSRNews/archive/484.md

 ### Known Issues

-■2024/02/22

-- It is known that the reminder email for the end of the "Planar Fissure" limited-time event is being sent out at an abnormal time.
-In Version 2.0, the end time for the "Planar Fissure" limited-time event is 2024/02/29 03:59:00 (server).
-Please plan your challenge time accordingly, Trailblazers.

 ■2024/02/06

 - There is a known issue where Basic Treasures may disappear from the map due to a map error after speaking with Aventurine during the Trailblaze Mission "Penacony - The Youths Who Chase Dreams."
 To obtain the missing Basic Treasures, Trailblazers can go to the corresponding map during the Adventure Mission "The Trees At Peace."
 The dialogue-manifested map error will be fixed in the Version 2.1 update.